arnicas/interactive-vis-course/Week7/README.md

 For really professional data "munging" helpers, you can use lodash.js (an extension of the popular underscore.js library): https://lodash.com/docs.

-## Lines with Dots and Paths, for Tooltips
+## Lines with Dots and Paths, for Improved Tooltips

-The file emissions_linescatterplot.html has both dots and the line connecting them.
+The file **emissions_linescatterplot.html** has both dots and the line connecting them.
 The dots allow more detailed tooltips, if we want them.
-We've added them.
+Check them out.

 You have the option of having your dots be visible or not on the line.
 Just change the dot opacity as you like.

-I also added the dots on multiple_lines_labels.html.
-Notice it's hard to grab the dots and lines sometimes.
-See the next section below.
+I also added the dots on **multiple_lines_labels.html.**  Notice it's hard to grab the dots and lines sometimes.
+See the next section below for the advanced tool trick to deal with that.

-Another alternative, tricky way to add a dot on the line at the point closest to the mouse:
+Here's another alternative, tricky way to add a dot on the line at the point closest to the mouse:

 * Clever line bisect mouseover label trick from Mike Bostock: http://bl.ocks.org/mbostock/3902569
 * More explanation: http://www.d3noob.org/2014/07/my-favourite-tooltip-method-for-line.html